|

 control board itself it might have cost them 50p more to manufacture, but

-these radios controls could be have been run from a single voltage which if it
+these radios controls could be have been run from a single

-failed would not be terminal.
-It's only when one voltage fails while
+5Volt supply which if it failed would not be terminal.
+It's only

-another stays working that the problems start!
-There would in our humble
+when one voltage fails while another stays working that the problems

-opinion, be far fewer dead logic radios in land fill sites or boot
+radios in land fill sites or boot sales had this been thought of.

 If your radio has "bricked" we would love to hear if you had the